Litter Robot III Open-Air

-Personally, this “Con” has not happened to me with my unit and I have had it for a year, but I thought I should mention this in case you see other reviews mentioning this.
+Personally, this “Con” has not happened to me with my unit and I have had it for over 2 years, but I thought I should mention this in case you see other reviews mentioning this.
 There are few customers stating that the rubber lip on the entry detaches from the Globe when it rotates.
-This is just cosmetic and doesn’t affect the function of this machine at all, but I wanted to show you on the following video that my unit has never had this cosmetic “Con”.
+This is just cosmetic and doesn’t affect the function of this machine at all, but I wanted to show you in the following video that my unit has never had this cosmetic “Con”.

 A POSSIBLE “CON” RELATED TO YOUR CAT: